sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 </details>

 **⚠️IMPORTANT NOTE⚠️**:
-Use OCLP 0.6.x for fix the iGPU; this works moving and patching the [Library Files] to System , read [Library README.md] for more info.
+Use OCLP 0.6.9 (link above) for fix the iGPU Acceleration; this is an integration of Metal API and GPU 3D Draw rendering, but, this isn't a Graphic Driver complete fix.